redmondmj/HyperVServer2019/Manage/README.md

 ## The Trick:

-**Create account on the Guest Hyper-V Server that matches your Host server (in this case it is technically the client machine)!!**
+**Create account on the Guest Hyper-V Server that matches your Host server!!**

 A succesfful connection requires you to configure both your **Server (HYPERV-GUEST - Server 2019 Guest)** and the **Client (Host Machine - Azure Labs)**.
 The steps for each are outlined below.